 I specialize in performance barefoot transition support: this means I will get you and your horse on your way to soundness, working with other professionals, if needed.
-I don’t generally have horses with just regular maintenance trims in my books, but do make exceptions from time to time.
+I do also do maintenance trims–keeping your horse happy and healthy, day in, day out.

 Transition support entails:

 - Pre-transition consult, including hoof pathologies, body concerns, diet evaluation, and more

 - Shoe removal, if needed, and initial trim

 - Boot fitting: ideally, I should have boots for your horse in stock.
 If not, we’ll figure out what sizes you need, and I’ll get you set up with a tape-on solution while we get boots shipped in.
 Glue-ons or leave-in sole products such as Hoof Armor or Sole-Guard are also options.

 - Follow-up trims at necessary intervals; for some horses this can be 10-14 days initially, but it’s often 4 weeks.